Saturday, June 2, 2012

 My Aunt Rosa

-As we grew older and began entering high school, our parents as I look back now were kind of unnerved by it all.
-They weren't sure what was to be expected from or for us, as far as school activities, which ones were beneficial for us to participate, on what level, or the social activities abound.
-Aunt Rosa then was our personal speaker; for she talked to our parents helping put aside their fears, about the extracurricular and social activities at school, so we could participate in them, of course we had to keep our grades up to do so.
+As we grew older and began entering high school, our parents were kind of unnerved by it all.
+They weren't sure what was to be expected from or for us, as far as school activities, which ones were beneficial for us to participate in, on what level, or the social activities that abounded

-Today, publicly, on this platform I thank my Aunt Rosa for the contributions she has made in my life.
-And to teachers, you are special people, you mold our children, encourage, and support them.
-Teachers do this at work and at home, thank you, Aunt Rosa!
+Today, publicly, on this platform, I thank my Aunt Rosa for the contributions she has made in my life.
+And to teachers, you are special people; you mold our children, encourage, and support them.
+Teachers do this at work and at home.
+Thank you, Aunt Rosa!

 Deborah "Nanilima " Howell